How it works

 Every school will have its own School Visitor Check-in QR code for you to scan and check-in with.

-Every school will have a webform link for check-in via a school device.
-This means that if you do not have the Service NSW app installed on your phone, you will be taken to a webform to fill out your details.
-It also means that you can use a school device to check-in via the webform if you do not have a smartphone.
+Every school will have a School Concierge app for check-in via a school device.
+This means that if you do not have the Service NSW app installed on your phone, you will be taken to a School Concierge app to fill out your details.
+It also means that you can use a school device to check-in via the School Concierge app if you do not have a smartphone.

 The School Visitor Check-in Logbook receives visitor records from Service NSW.
 The Logbook was created by the Department; is accessible on multiple devices; and is available only to delegated school staff.